akshay-r13/ZTM-DS-Algo-Python/Arrays/README.md

 Dynamic arrays may have O(n) time for append operation.
 Since Dynamci arrays auto resize when they reach capacity.
 During this action all current elements are cloned to a new bigger array.

+## Strings

+Strings are just array of characters.
+Treat string questions as Array questions